 Batumi Medical Center represents multi profile high technology medical center which provides full outpatient and inpatient medical services.
 Together with technological improvements, to date, one of the most important area – psychoneurological division has been fully rehabilitated.

 Female and male short stay and long stay divisions have been fully renovated and equipped.
 Smoking areas have been organized.
+A shelter for 24 beneficiaries has been built and is functioning.

 After the infrastructural improvements to the territory of the clinic, semi-closed area – “Winter Garden”- have been created that is used by the beneficiaries anytime during the day.
 Smoking area is organized nearby as well.
 Renovation work has been undertaken for arranging stadium and the mini square.
 Moreover, the administration has taken into account the will of the beneficiaries regarding functioning of the church on the territory of the center and the relevant construction works are now pending.

 It has been 2 years since the internal projects – “Wish Come True” and “Learn and Make Together”.
 The project Wish Come True has been titled by the beneficiaries and it considers having a walk in the city once a week.
 The beneficiaries choose the location themselves or take into account the advice of the work instructors.
 During the project Learn and Make Together, beneficiaries are spending time in the kitchen and once a week (on Wednesdays) make dishes or sweets in case of their will.